The Best of Cape Town: Things To Do in 3/4 Days or More

 Some locals told us that several years ago penguins were often hit by cars while crossing the nearby coastal road at night in search of food, now a fence was built for protection, keeping them away from the vehicles but also keeping the night predators far from the beach.

-Entering the main entrance you will access a wooden walkway, which serves to protect the dunes and not to disturb the penguins, you will see hundreds of them, intent to hatch the eggs, raise the young, fish and argue with cormorants, with whom they share the beach.
+Entering the main entrance you will access a wooden walkway, which serves to protect the dunes and not to disturb the penguins, you will see hundreds of them, intent to hatch the eggs, raise the young, fish, and argue with cormorants, with whom they share the beach.

 Going back to the entrance you can take another walkway that will take you to another vantage point, you will always be a few meters away from the penguins.
-Going out and continuing along the coast, always on a wooden walkway, you will arrive at the entrance to Boulders Beach (which is always accessed with the same ticket, so keep it).In this beach, protected by large boulders, the water is very calm (rare in South Africa) and if you have a wetsuit or do not fear the cold you can have a nice restorative bath and relax on the sand surrounded by penguins.
+Going out and continuing along the coast, always on a wooden walkway, you will arrive at the entrance to Boulders Beach (which is always accessed with the same ticket, so keep it).On this beach, protected by large boulders, the water is very calm (rare in South Africa), and if you have a wetsuit or do not fear the cold you can have a nice restorative bath and relax on the sand surrounded by penguins.

-As far as we saw, they are not at all scared by humans nor even interested, obviously, you do not have to get too close, try to touch them or do other stupid things, even if they are small, their beak is quite sharp.
+As far as we saw, they are not at all scared by humans nor even interested, obviously, you do not have to get too close, try to touch them, or do other stupid things, even if they are small, their beak is quite sharp.

-If you would like to request information or support the African Penguin Conservation Center, you can contact the Boulders Visitor Center: +27 (0) 21 786 2329.
+If you would like to request information or support the African Penguin Conservation Center, you can contact the Boulders Visitor Center: at +27 (0) 21 786 2329.

 Getting to the African penguin colony at Boulders Beach